 Size and Weight Comparison

-The size of a lens is an important deciding factor when comparing two lenses.
+The size of a lens is a crucial factor to consider when comparing two lenses.
 Nikon 80-400mm f4.5-5.6D ED VR is the longer of the two lenses at 171mm.
 The Nikon 70-300mm f4-5.6G with a length of 117mm, is 54mm shorter.
 Besides being longer, the Nikon 80-400mm f4.5-5.6D ED VR also has a larger diameter of 91mm compared to the Nikon 70-300mm f4-5.6G's 74mm diameter.

-The weight of a lens is as important as its external dimensions, especially if you are planning to hand hold your camera and lens combination for longer periods.
+The weight of a lens is equally significant as its external dimensions, particularly if you intend to handhold your camera and lens combination for extended periods.
 Nikon 70-300mm f4-5.6G weighs 425g, 68% (915g) lighter than the Nikon 80-400mm f4.5-5.6D ED VR's weight of 1340g.

 Lens Mounts